day8/re-frame/docs/FAQs/UseASubscriptionInAnEventHandler.md

 1. `inject-sub` is an interceptor which will get the subscription value and add it to coeffects (somehow)
 2. The event handler obtains the value from coeffects

-So how to write this interceptor?
+So, how to write this `inject-sub` interceptor?

 ### Solutions